CHEM 121. Models of Chemical Systems

 Pre-requisite: approval of the Department.

-Pursuit of a laboratory research project (which can include computational research) under the supervision of a member of the faculty.
+Pursuit of a special project or problem under the supervision of a member of the faculty involving either laboratory or library work.

 CHEM 300.
 Junior Seminar